7 Reasons the WorldTour Moved to Vekta

 Why Structured Training Matters

 Structured workouts are fundamental to progress.
 They provide clear targets, repeatable benchmarks, and a framework for strategically building fitness.
 For athletes new to training with power or heart rate, structured intervals teach what different efforts actually feel like.
 Zone 2 isn't just a number; it's a sensation you learn to recognise.
-Your Critical Powers isn’t a theoretical number; it's a turning point you learn to recognise, one you can use.
+Your Critical Power isn’t a theoretical number; it's a turning point you learn to recognise, one you can use.
 A threshold interval isn't just hard; it's a specific kind of hard.

 This is where consistency and commitment take root.
 Structure removes guesswork.
 It turns abstract goals into concrete actions that lead to progress.